idealwei/ASANet/README.md

-# ASANet
-The code and trained models of:  Affinity Space Adaptation for Semantic Segmentation Across Domains.
+#  Affinity Space Adaptation for Semantic Segmentation Across Domains
+### Introduction
+This is a pytorch implementation of ASANet.